9623D-Double-Vision/DoubleVisionNB/README.md

 - [x] Rhett

 ### Q1
-In the first match, we played in qualification match 1 against teams 29485B and 3796K while allied with 29073A.
-We tied that match 91-91.
+In the first match, we played on the blue alliance and went against teams 29485B and 3796K while allied with 29073A. **We tied that match 91-91.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20first%20match.PNG">

 ### Q10
-#### In the second match, we played in qualification match 10 against teams 44252R and 9447G while being allied with 1660A.
-We won that match 67-66.
+In the second match, we played on the red alliance and went against teams 44252R and 9447G while being allied with 1660A. **We won this match with 67-66.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20second%20match.PNG">

 ### Q23
-#### In the third match, we played in qualification match 23 against teams 3796H and 9447D while allied with 31617Z.
-We won that match 115-96.
+In the third match, we played on the red alliance and went against teams 3796H and 9447D while allied with 31617Z. **We won this match with 115-96.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20third%20match.PNG">

 ### Q28
-#### In the fourth match, we played in qualification match 28 against teams 99322A and 9447P while being allied with 9447V.
-We won that match 117-88
+In the fourth match, we played on the blue alliance and went against teams 99322A and 9447P while being allied with 9447V. **We won this match with 117-88.**
  <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20fourth%20match.PNG">

 ### Q40
-#### In the fifth match, we played in qualification match 40 against teams 1660B and 26468A while being allied with 26468B.
-We won that match 116-74
+In the fifth match, we played on the blue alliance and went against teams 1660B and 26468A while being allied with 26468B. **We won this match with 116-74.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20fifth%20match.PNG">

 ### Q52
-#### In the sixth match, we played in qualification match 52 against teams 9623T and 8686M while being paired with 3796G.
-We won that match 125-88
+In the sixth match, we played on the red alliance and went against teams 9623T and 8686M while being paired with 3796G. **We won this match with 125-88.**
  <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20sixth%20match.PNG">

 ### We finished 5th in qualifiers with 11 WPs, 16 APs, 503 SPs, and a final record of 5-0-1

 ### (Alliance Selections) We were selected by team 3796K (Roomba), who finished 3rd with a record of 5-0-1 and placed 5th in skills

-### R16 7-1
+### R16 7-1 (Rounds of 16)
-#### We played in the round of 16 match 7 against teams 3796G and 1660A.
-We won that game 122-29, so we qualified for the quarter-finals.
+We played on the red alliance and went against teams 3796G and 1660A. **We won this match with 122-29**, so we qualified for the quarter-finals.
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20seventh%20match.PNG">

-### QF 4-1
+### QF 4-1 (Quarterfinals)
-#### We played in the round of 16 match 7 against teams 3796G and 1660A.
-We won that game 122-29, so we qualified for the quarter-finals.
+We played on the red alliance and went against teams 3796G and 1660A. **We won this match with 122-29**, so we qualified for the quarter-finals.
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20eighth%20match.PNG">

-### SF 2-1
+### SF 2-1 (Semifinals)
-#### We played in semifinal match 2 against teams 44252A and 9447G.
-We lost that match 138-63.
+We played on the red alliance and went against teams 44252A and 9447G. **We lost this match with 138-63.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20Ninth%20match.PNG">